xlladdins/xll/docs/Excel4Macros/APP.SIZE.md

 Y\_num    specifies the height of the Microsoft Excel window in points.

-APP.SIZE?, the dialog-box form of the function, doesn\'t display a dialog box.
+APP.SIZE?, the dialog-box form of the function, doesn't display a dialog box.
 Instead, it is equivalent to pressing ALT, SPACEBAR, S or to dragging a window border with the mouse.
 Using APP.SIZE?, you can size the window with the keyboard or mouse.
 If you specify x\_num and/or y\_num in the dialog-box form of the function, the window is sized